Carlosdvp/Eth-token-exchange-project-v2/README.md

 The Part 2 project uses React and Bootstrap or the framework and the scaffolding respectively.

 I prefer to use Vue.js, so I have replaced React with Vite.
-And I have also replaced Bootstrap/flexbox with CSS grid and custom css
+And I have also replaced Bootstrap/flexbox with CSS grid and custom css.
+	- later I can look into something like Vuetify or Tailwind to simplify the CSS implementation

 ### Vuex implementation: Successful

-- Was able to completely replace the Redux implementation from the course with Vuex 4 -- Got the Actions to be triggeed from the Component, which activated the Mutations and changed the state -- Was also able to implement the use of Getters to access the information from the Vuex store anywhere in the application
+- Was able to completely replace the Redux implementation from the course with Vuex 4 -- Got the Actions to be triggeed from the Component, which activated the Mutations and changed the state -- Was also able to implement the use of Getters to access the information from the Vuex store anywhere in the application -- Looks like Pinia is the next evolution of Vuex, should check it out later

 ## How to Run Helper Scripts from within Truffle